-At reexamination, HACA must use HACA current utility allowance schedule [HCV GB, p.
+At reexamination, the PHA must use current utility allowance schedule [HCV GB, p.
 18-8].

 Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination that is effective after the allowance is adopted.